GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ### Smooth transitions between modes

-Switching from dark mode to light mode or vice versa can be smoothened thanks to the fact that both `color` and `background-color` are animatable CSS properties.
+Switching from dark mode to light mode or vice versa can be smoothed thanks to the fact that both `color` and `background-color` are animatable CSS properties.
 Creating the animation is as easy as declaring two `transition`s for the two properties.
 The example below illustrates the overall idea.